ParthTandel/DS5500-Assignment-2/README.md

 #### Further Analysis

 Looking at the plot of life expectancy over income we see some form of log relation between them and both are variables that are directly proportional to each other as we see that if the income increases the life expectancy increases.
-So to see the logarithmic relation i fit the models with log-transformed Income GDP and observed the result.
+So to see the logarithmic relation I fit the models with log-transformed Income GDP and observed the result.

 Looking at the plot we can see that the lines for all the regressors are better fitting the relationship between life expectancy and income GDP.
 The 3rd-degree regressor over the log(income-GDP) fits the life expectancy best in comparison to all the models.